olooney/oranlooney.com/content/post/jeopardy.md

 spent more on GPUs.
 Or it could be that OpenAI has a few secrets that give them an algorithmic edge.

-Regardless of how it's achieved, OpenAI still has the lead, and Llama 3 did not manage to fully close the gap.
+Regardless of how it's achieved, OpenAI still has the lead, and Meta did not manage to fully close the gap with Llama 3.
 At least not on the only benchmark that really matters, the only benchmark that truly represents an [AI-complete][AIC] measure of general intelligence: the ability to win money on a TV game show.

 [37]: https://www.youtube.com/watch?v=d6iQrh2TK98
 [AA]: https://artificialanalysis.ai/